 Entries by Dr. Denise Donohue

 Many of the Common Core State Standards for English Language Arts are, when taken in isolation and at face value, fairly innocuous.
-Who, after all, could be against a fifth grader being asked to “Compare and contrast two or more characters, settings or events in a story or drama, drawing on specific details in the text […]
+Who, after all, could be against a fifth grader being asked to “Compare and contrast two or more characters, settings or events in a story or drama, drawing on […]

 This is part of a series of reports on the Common Core State Standards Initiative and its potential impact on Catholic education.
-Of key importance to parochial, private, and public school administrators and superintendents is the question of how to address the costs associated with the technological requirements for assessing students under the new Common Core […]
+Of key importance to parochial, private, and public school administrators and superintendents is the question of how to address the costs associated with the technological requirements for assessing students […]